RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Functional layer</summary>

-  The functional layer is the core functionality of the application this needs to work on every device.
+  The functional layer is the core functionality of the application which needs to work on every device.
 Part of the core functionality is that the survey needs to be saved and can be continued later by the user.
-This part of the application mainly exists out of plain HTML and server-side functionalities.
+This part of the application mainly consists of plain HTML and server-side functionalities.

   <img width="1552" alt="Schermafbeelding 2021-03-30 om 15 35 42" src="https://user-images.githubusercontent.com/40355914/112997690-a0319980-916d-11eb-9353-dfab8b7d3018.png">